mo-sharif/mo-sharif/README.md

 ✨ I also founded Codelit, a platform for React-based interactive code challenges.

-✨ the code that can be told is not the ever lasting code!
+✨ The code that can be told is not the ever lasting code!